Kale-Ko/Yaml-Parser/README.md

-# YML Parser
+# YAML Parser

-YML Parser is a simple way to turn a json into a yml file and a yml into a json file.
+YAML Parser is a simple way to turn a json into a yaml file and a yaml into a json file.

 It also works with .properties files